Phil Rizzuto: Broadcasting career

 Rizzuto started his broadcasting career working alongside Mel Allen and Red Barber in 1957.
 Among a number of announcers that Rizzuto worked with over the course of his career, Frank Messer (1968–1985) and Bill White (1971–1988) were the two most memorable.
 Rizzuto, Messer, and White were the main broadcast trio that presided over an important time period for the Yankees, which spanned from the non-winning CBS years through the championship seasons and other years of struggle during the Steinbrenner era.
 On television, for example, the Yankees broadcast team went unchanged from 1972 to 1982.

 Rizzuto was twice assigned to broadcast the World Series while with the Yankees.
 He worked the 1964 series on NBC-TV and radio with Joe Garagiola when the Yankees faced the Cardinals.
 The next time the Yankees made it into the series, in 1976, Rizzuto joined Garagiola and Tony Kubek on NBC-TV when the Yankees faced the Reds.
 The 1976 World Series was the last to have a local voice from each of the two teams take part as guest announcers.
-WPIX and its usual Rizzuto-Messer-White broadcast trifecta carried the ALCS in 1976, 1977, 1978, 1980, and 1981, providing metropolitan area viewers a local alternative to the nationally broadcast telecasts.
+WPIX and its usual Rizzuto-Messer-White broadcast trifecta carried the ALCS in 1976, 1977, 1978, 1980, and 1981, providing New York City metropolitan area viewers a local alternative to the nationally broadcast telecasts.

 Rizzuto would typically refer to his broadcast partners by their last names, calling them "White", "Murcer" and "Seaver" instead of "Bill", "Bobby" or "Tom."
 Reportedly, he did the same with teammates during his playing days.
 Rizzuto developed a reputation as a "homer", an announcer who would sometimes lapse into openly rooting for the home team.
 In 1978, on the televised postgame show, the news arrived that Pope Paul VI had just died.
 "Well," said Rizzuto, "that kind of puts the damper on even a Yankee win."
 Esquire magazine called that the "Holiest Cow of 1978."

 Rizzuto's most significant moments as a broadcaster included the new single-season home run record set by Roger Maris on October 1, 1961, which he called on WCBS radio: